fractalnetworksco/wireguard-keys/README.md

 ## Features

-By default, this crate only provides types for WireGuard keys (pubkey, privkey, secret).
+By default, this crate only provides types for WireGuard keys (Pubkey, Privkey, Secret).
 These optional features can be enabled:

-- `serde`: add serialization and deserialization capabilities.
+- `serde`: serialization and deserialization capabilities (enabled by default).
+- `hex`: convert to and from hex (enabled by default).
+- `base64`: convert to and from base64 (enabled by default).
+- `base32`: convert to and from base32.
-- `rocket`: add the ability to parse WireGuard keys from HTTP requests in Rocket.
+- `rocket`: ability to parse WireGuard keys from HTTP requests in Rocket.
-- `schema`: add the ability to generate JSON schemas from the types.
+- `schema`: ability to generate JSON schemas from the types.